mosheliv/dombot/README.md

-	list - list all devices (or a subset by type) with name, data and idx dump - like list but dumps most of the useful fields flick - turn a switch on or off by idx
+	list - list all devices (or a subset by type) with name, data and idx dump - like list but dumps most of the useful fields flick - turn a switch on or off by idx devices - return list of devices
+	nflick - flick device on or off by name batteries - list all battery operated devices and their level

 #Installation